CollinHeist/TitleCardMaker/docs/getting_started/index.md

     ```

 4. Enter your account Username and the PAT from Step 2.
 The TCM code
-will now be downloaded into that directory.
+will now be downloaded into a subdirectory named `TitleCardMaker-WebUI`.

 ### Running TitleCardMaker
 #### Setup